 Know your subject.

 - Be prepared to discuss anything on your resume, many questions asked of you will be derived from something you stated on your resume.
+Get help on the Resume Atelier website.

 - Stick to the facts on any one subject, never guess, assume the interviewer knows more than you do.